Zankoku-Okuno/unicoder/README.md

 separate names from the following other letters.
 Really, just see the examples and everything will be clear.

-The symbol configuration file is assumed to be in `/etc/zankoku-okuno/unicoder/symbols.conf`.
+The symbol configuration files are stored under `/etc/zankoku-okuno/unicoder/` and have a `.conf` extension.
 The format is simple: each non-blank line contains an alphabetic name, some whitespace, then the replacement unicode text.

 Rather than providing the user a load of options, I expect users to hack the code if they need something customized.
 As you can see, the codebase is neither large nor complex.
-Perhaps the most common customization will be changing where to look for a symbol file.
+The one option I have added is to select between different configuration files.

 Examples
 --------

-Assuming a symbols.conf that looks like this:
+Assuming a confif file that looks like this:

 ```
 lambda λ